mattmcnee/react-website-carousel/README.md

 This builds on the slider provided by [https://www.npmjs.com/package/react-slick](react-slick), adding custom animations and ease of use.

 ### Usage
+Import the Carousel file from the WebsiteCarousel folder
 ```
 import Carousel from '.../WebsiteCarousel/Carousel';
 ```
+Define the sources for the carousel to use
 ```
 const sources = [
     { url: "https://example.com", name: "Example Website 1" },
 ]
 ```
+Add the Carousel to the JSX
 ```
 <Carousel sources={sources}/>
 ```